runozo/devielone-copy/README.md

 optional arguments:
   -h, --help        show this help message and exit
   -N N              the number of the column where the file names are stored,
-                    default: "0"
+                    default: 0
-  -S S              the separator for the columns of the csv file, default: ";" -E E              the file extension
+  -S S              the separator for the columns of the csv file, default:
+                    ";"
+  -E E              the source files extension, default: "pdf"

+© 2015 Cesare Ghirelli
 ```